shivannis/xandr-docs-public/xandr-docs/articles/monetize/network-audio-analytics-report.md

 ---
 title: Network Audio Analytics Report
-description: The article highlights Network Audio Analytics, a tool analyzing audio metrics among buyers and sellers in a network, emphasizing its ability to monitor and assess audio-related activities. ms.date: 10/28/2023
+description: The article focuses on Network Audio Analytics, a tool that monitors and evaluates audio metrics between network buyers and sellers. ms.date: 10/28/2023
 ---